Updated

 2. Are there defenses to a Vehicle Code 14610 VC charge?

-A person accused under Vehicle Code 14610 can challenge the accusation by raising a legal defense.
+If you are accused under Vehicle Code 14610, you can challenge the accusation by raising a legal defense.
 A good defense can often get a charge reduced or even dismissed.
-Please note, however, that it is critical for an accused to hire an attorney to determine and assert the most effective defense.

 Three common defenses accusations are: